Ian Hall (musician)

-Ian Hall (18 January 1940 – 11 May 2022) was a Guyanese-born British musician, composer, organist and educator.
+Ian Desmond Gosford Hall (18 January 1940 – 11 May 2022) was a Guyanese-born British musician, composer, organist and educator.
 Also a human rights activist, Hall was quoted in 2003 as saying: "My real thing in life has been promoting racial harmony through the arts."
 He was founder of the Bloomsbury International Society, through which he orchestrated musical performances "merging Western instruments with sounds from the Caribbean, Asia and Africa."

 Hall is considered to have been the first black graduate of Oxford University's music school.

-Biography

-Early years and education
+Early life and education

-Hall was born in Georgetown, Guyana, on 18 January 1940.
+Ian Desmond Gosford Hall was born in Georgetown, Guyana, on 18 January 1940.
 His mother died when he was six years old, after which he was raised by his grandmother.
 His father had been the first black officer to join the Royal Air Force during World War II, then going to study dentistry at Guy's Hospital in London, and in 1952 Hall moved to Britain to join him.
 Hall won a scholarship to attend Archbishop Tenison's Grammar School, where he was one of the first black pupils.
 During a summer holiday when he was 14 years old, in response to a music teacher's challenge that he needed to make more effort, Hall taught himself classical piano, practising day and night until, as he recalled in a 2003 interview: "I was playing the preludes and fugues of Johann Sebastian Bach."